 1-2 cloves garlic, peeled and very finely chopped

 12-15 oil cured black olives

-1. Using a sharp knife, cut the top and bottom off of each orange so that it has a flat base to sit on.
+With a sharp knife, cut the top and bottom off of each orange so that it has a flat base to sit on.
 Working your way around the orange, cut off the peel and pith, going top to bottom with your knife.
 Using the membrane that divide the fruit as as your guide, carefully cut out clean sections.
-(The resulting slices are called “supremes” by the way.)
+Alternately, cut the fruit crosswise into round slices.